mit-quest/cancer-dependency-map/README.md

 # cancer-dependency-map

 ## Intro
 This project automates running computationally-expensive probabilistic computing experiments on Google Cloud Platform (GCP).
-See the "Getting started" section for further instructions for getting this project up and running.
+See the **Getting started** section for further instructions for running this project.

+The code has only been tested on Ubuntu 18.04, so it could break on another OS.

-This repository contains 3 distinct codebases/experiments:
+This repository contains 3 distinct experiments, all located in the `experiments` directory.
 * `public`

-[gene-expression-public](/gene-expression-public) contains code to perform probabilistic program synthesis and hypothesis testing on publicly available RNA sequencing data.
-See the [README](/gene-expression-public/README.md) and the [start-here](/gene-expression-public/start-here.ipynb) notebook to get started.
+  [gene-expression-public](/experiments/gene-expression-public) contains code to perform probabilistic program synthesis and hypothesis testing on publicly available RNA sequencing data.
+See the [README](/experiments/gene-expression-public/README.md) and the [start-here](/experiments/gene-expression-public/start-here.ipynb) notebook to get started.

 * `private`

 [genome-simulator](https://github.com/mit-quest/genome-simulator/) contains code to infer a probabilistic program of a genome and compute dependencies that can be used in the visualization.
 See the [synthesis demo notebook](https://github.com/mit-quest/genome-simulator/blob/master/synthesis-demo-with-one-part-Bridge.ipynb) to get started.